Overview of Pregnancy Loss

-Counseling and support of the family are important.
+Counseling and supporting the family are important.
 Your healthcare provider can help you find resources and support groups that can help after pregnancy loss.

 What are possible complications of a pregnancy loss?

 Some pregnancy losses do not cause any problems.
-Others may be very serious and life threatening for the mother if not treated.
+Others may be very serious and life-threatening for the birth parent if not treated.

 The most difficult part for most families is the emotional stress of the loss itself.
 Families often have a grief reaction to a loss.
 This reaction includes:

 - Disorientation, depression, withdrawal, or lack of energy